About The Species

 Pod members communicate with each other through underwater sounds such as clicks, whistles, and pulsed calls.
 Each pod in the Pacific Northwest possesses a unique set of sounds that are learned and culturally transmitted among individuals.
 These sounds help keep groups together and serve as family badges.

 Pods also work together to hunt.
 They use a coordinated hunting strategy and work as a team to catch prey.
-This ability makes killer whales a top predator.

 In the Spotlight